empireboy/DungeonGenerator/README.md

 ## Planning
 | | Monday | Tuesday | Wednesday | Thursday | Friday |
 | --- | --- | --- | --- | --- | --- |
 |Week 1 | Today I made this Github repository and added the Unity project.
-I also added and updated the readme file.
+I also added and updated the readme file, and made a software analysis.
 |Week 2 |

 ## Sources